The Best Flower Delivery Services We Actually Order From

 For the Plant Lovers Out There

-• If you’re more of a “I’d rather pluck my flowers from the garden” type of person, then we’d like to point you in the direction of Plantgem.
+• If you’re more of a “I’d rather pluck my own flowers” type of person, then we’d like to point you in the direction of Plantgem.
 The company ships seeds and rare bulbs, making this the perfect gift for expert and amateur growers alike.
+If they’re more of a vegetable gardener, try Row 7 Seeds.

 • To satisfy all your plant-mama friends, consider The Sill, Bloomscape, and Leaf & Clay